The Quiet Family: Plot

 Soon enough, Mr. Park drops in unannounced to check if his sister-in-law has been terminated as planned, but is in complete shock when he sees Mr. Kang and Mrs. Jeong carrying the corpse of the undercover cop, knowing that he wasn't the hitman.
 A brief struggle begins when Mr. Park tries to escape without trying to figure out just what exactly has happened, and ends after he accidentally falls to his death down the stairs, adding yet another body to be done away with for the family.

 To drive away attention, Mrs. Jeong switches off the circuits throughout the lodge and outside storage where she and her husband are piling the corpses, dousing them in gasoline.
 Mina, trying to watch TV, asks for Uncle Kang to switch the circuits back on, inadvertently causing a socket in the storage to burst in flames, triggering the cremation fire prematurely, trapping the parents inside.
-Meanwhile, Young-min is in the hospital recovering from his concussion and laughing insanely over a news report on the shooting of a North Korean agent wandering through the forest.
+Meanwhile, Young-min is in the hospital recovering from his concussion and laughing insanely over a news report on the shooting of a North Korean agent wandering through the forest, whom it turns out to be none other than the hitman, whose body wasn't seen with the rest of the corpses after Young-min knocked him down with a shovel.
+Young-min wonders how the hitman ends up being in the news before continuing laughing out loud while the nurses and a patient looks at him in confusion.

 After an uncertain amount of time later, Uncle Kang, Young-min, Mi-soo, and Mina are preparing to serve dinner, totally unaware of the fire in the storage building.
 The parents return, in bandages, having survived the fire.
 Without a single word, the family quietly has dinner until there is a sudden knock at the door.
 Unsure of what to do, they all stand quietly in the doorway of the dining room, waiting for whoever is at the door to go away.
 When the dog starts barking at the knocking, the family, in unison hushes the dog; they have become the quiet family.

 The film ends with a wide shot of the lodge in winter, with Mina outside, looking at it, and then to the camera with an uncertain look on her face; all to the sound of The Partridge Family's "I Think I Love You".